TRUE STORIES

 HAVE I CHANGED?
 YES!
 I now hold integrity dear.
 GOD has removed my heart of stone and replaced it with a heart of flesh.
 Ezekiel 36:26

 AM I PERFECT?
 NO!
+No goodness gracious no!
 I'm a sinner saved by Grace.
 And I know that when I mess up, God is true to His Word and forgives me when my heart is repentant.
+But I know where I will be spending Eternity and that gives me hope!

 HAVE I CHANGED?
 YES!
 I now hold integrity dear.
 GOD has removed my heart of stone and replaced it with a heart of flesh.
 Ezekiel 36:26